Girl Next Room: Midnight Fantasy

 First year college student Mimi (Juthapich Indrajundra) is a scaredy-cat who is used to being with her parents.
 As she starts living in Jamjam Boarding House away from her parents, her fears are heightened and aggravated by ghost stories surrounding the dorm.
 Because of this, she cannot sleep well at night which leads her to encounter DJ Titan (Prachaya Ruangroj), who hosts Middle Radio's program Midnight Fantasy from three to five in the early morning.
 Mimi is his sole, avid listener, who feels secure whenever she listens to him.

 But listening to the program late at night and into the early hours causes Mimi to be too drowsy by morning.
 One day, she gets caught sleeping in her class and the angry professor instructs her and a fellow sleepyhead classmate Tan (Prachaya Ruangroj) to make a report together.
 As the two students work on their report, Mimi notices similarities between DJ Titan and Tan.
 Soon, she has to choose between the warm and kind DJ Titan and her mean and rude report partner Tan.

 Richy Rich

-Danglek Saeyang (Lapassalan Jiravechsoontornkul) transformed herself from a poor girl to a rich, high-ranking lady in the name of Darin Apimaha-ngoenthong, aka "Duchess."
+Danglek Saeyang (Lapassalan Jiravechsoontornkul) transformed herself from a poor girl to a rich, high-ranking lady in the name of Darin Apimaha-ngoenthong, "Duchess."
 She likes to show off because in the past, she was poor.
 By chance, she meets Krathing (Jumpol Adulkittiporn), to whom she had let slip her sad past.
 Krathing keeps on teasing Duchess, who risks her past being revealed to everyone.